firepress-org/noti-in-docker/README.md

 ## About noti

-Monitor a process and trigger a notification.
+[Noti](https://github.com/variadico/noti/) let you trigger a notifications.

 Never sit and wait for some long-running process to finish.
 Noti can alert you when it's done.
 You can receive messages on your computer or phone.